Home

 Indigo leaving Estonia Indigo

-Luckily we were overseas when we were trying to secure our next puppy.
-Part of our decision to leave Lebanon was the kind of life, risks and veterinary care we could give our dogs there versus what we felt they deserved.
-So before getting our new puppy we moved.
+Luckily I was overseas when I was trying to secure my next puppy.
+Part of my decision to leave Lebanon was the kind of life, risks and veterinary care I could give our dogs there versus what I felt they deserved.
+So before getting my new puppy I moved.

 Baby PandaWell that puppy turned into 2 puppies! ….
 Somehow!

-We were very lucky to be able to bring our pups up, with Bear’s help of course, in relative safety, with wonderful veterinary care, excellent food and opportunities for socialisation.
+I was very lucky to be able to bring my pups up, with Bear’s help of course, in relative safety, with wonderful veterinary care, excellent food and opportunities for socialisation.

 When you live in Australia and want to import into Australia you have to be without your pup until he or she is roughly 10 or 11 months.
-Luckily we were living overseas which meant we shared their puppy-hood with them which of course was simply a joy!
+Luckily I was living overseas which meant I shared their puppy-hood with them which of course was simply a joy!

-When we decided we wanted to return home we faced the fact that Australia is extremely hard to import dogs into.
+When I decided I wanted to return home I faced the fact that Australia is extremely hard to import dogs into.

-The vaccinations, checks, blood tests and paperwork were expensive, especially as we were based on the border or Switzerland and France right near Geneva.
+The vaccinations, checks, blood tests and paperwork were expensive, especially as I was based on the border of Switzerland and France right near Geneva.

-Baby Goldie6 months later we were able to leave for Australia but the dogs had to fly Geneva – London – Singapore – Sydney.
+Baby Goldie6 months later I was able to leave for Australia but the dogs had to fly Geneva – London – Singapore – Sydney.

-To Michael and I this was unacceptable.
-Okay so we both had to do this – we could not make their trip longer than it absolutely had to be.
+This was unacceptable, I could not make their trip longer than it absolutely had to be.

-So my beautiful husband organised a courier to take them to Frankfurt where they could fly directly from there to Singapore and then Sydney.
-He made sure they did not arrive in often hot locations during the warm parts of the day.
-He spent countless hours on the phone to Swiss and German authorities and the State Vets from each country.
-To their knowledge this had not been done before and we needed clearance not only from Switzerland but done all over again in Germany.
+So I organised a courier to take them to Frankfurt where they could fly directly from there to Singapore and then Sydney.
+I made sure they did not arrive in often hot locations during the warm parts of the day.
+I spent countless hours on the phone to Swiss and German authorities and the State Vets from each country.
+To their knowledge this had not been done before and I needed clearance not only from Switzerland but done all over again in Germany.
 Two tags, two lots of zip locks and two loads of paperwork.

-Then of course we were made aware that no planes leaving from Frankfurt would take three Giant Crates.
-They would take two and one Extra Large Crates but the 15 cm difference meant our dogs could not fly together.
+Then of course I was made aware that no planes leaving from Frankfurt would take three Giant Crates.
+They would take two and one Extra Large Crates but the 15 cm difference meant my dogs could not fly together.

 In readiness for their flights they were crate trained everyday and for varying periods, they were given as many opportunities for confidence building and socialisation as we could offer them.
-Michael even took a day off work so that we could sedate them during the day to see if they would cope with the affects and time how long they would be ‘out’ for!
-We wanted to do this on a weekday so, if need be our normal vet would be available.
+I even took a day off work so that I could sedate them during the day to see if they would cope with the affects and time how long they would be ‘out’ for!
+I wanted to do this on a weekday so, if need be our normal vet would be available.

-In the end we could not do this because after we found out about the flight options we opted for via Frankfurt and if a plane can’t fit in three Giant sized crated then our car sure wouldn’t AND the Swiss Government Vet had to personally lock them in!
+In the end I could not do this because after I found out about the flight options we opted for via Frankfurt and if a plane can’t fit in three Giant sized crated then our car sure wouldn’t AND the Swiss Government Vet had to personally lock them in!

 Panda 10 mos Goldie 11 mos